Jestin George

-Jestin George (born 7 February 1998) is an Indian professional footballer who plays as a defender for I-League club Real Kashmir, on loan from Indian Super League club NorthEast United.
+Jestin George (born 7 February 1998) is an Indian professional footballer who plays as a defender for Indian Super League club Jamshedpur.

 Career

 After completing his formal education in 2015, Jestin attended trials at Bengaluru FC and got selected in their U-18 team.
 However, after playing with them for two years, he had to return to his home state as they decided not to retain him any longer.
 At about the same time, Gokulam Kerala was founded, they signed Jestin to their reserves team immediately.

 He got selected to represent Kerala in the 2017-18 Santosh Trophy.
-Jestin George was part of the team’s defence that conceded only three goals throughout the tournament.
+Jestin George was part of the team's defence that conceded only three goals throughout the tournament.
 He also played an important role in the final, assisting Vibin Thomas’ goal in the match that Kerala won on penalties after the score at the end of regulation time read 2-2.

 Following his success in the 2017-18 Santosh Trophy, he returned to Gokulam’s reserves team.
 By then the 2017-18 I-League season was over and the club had appointed Fernando Santiago Varela as their new head coach.
 Varela’s first assignment was to lead the team to the 2017-18 Kerala Premier League (KPL), and Jestin George was named in the senior squad for the first time.

 The 2017-18 KPL also proved to be a success story for both the player and the club, as they topped Group B with seven wins from eight matches.
 They went on to win the semi-finals against Sports Academy Tirur to reach the finals, where they beat Quartz FC to lift the title.
 Jestin’s performances in the back did not go unnoticed, as he found himself in the first-team squad more often in the 2018-19 season.

 He made his I-League debut in a 3-1 defeat against Churchill Brothers on January 10, 2019, as he played only 40 minutes.